SuperPWA/super-progressive-web-apps/readme.txt

 * Enhancement: Added support for Add To Home Screen prompt for Chrome 68 and beyond.
 * Enhancement: Better add-on activation and deactivation by hooking onto admin_post action.
 * Enhancement: Attempt to generate manifest and service worker automatically on visiting the SuperPWA settings page after adjusting root folder permissions.
+* Bug Fix: Compatibility issues with OneSignal are resolved for single installs.
 * Bug Fix: Updated plugin action links and admin notices with the correct admin menu link.

 = 1.7.1 =